With judges’ ruling in recount, GOP cements two-seat majority in Virginia House of Delegates

 Cordoza led Mugler by 94 votes out of 27,836 votes cast on Election Day, a margin below the 0.5 percent mark permitting a publicly funded recount.
-The recount affirmed Cordoza’s win, according to the Associated Press, which called the race late Wednesday.
+The recount affirmed Cordoza’s win, but his margin shrank to 64 votes, according to the court’s order.

 “Although I am disappointed in the results, I respect the court’s decision, and I am formally conceding my campaign,” Mugler said in a written statement.
 “Recounts offer the opportunity to make sure each vote has been counted accurately and instill confidence when margins are razor-thin.”